 Select the channel you want to publish your bot to.

 Click Set up a bot.

 You can ask a question in a direct chat with the bot

 You can also ask a question in the channel, by at mention the bot, then ask the question.

-Now we have a working bot in Teams that can answer any type of question you have in your KB.
+Now we have a created a working QnA Teams bot that can answer any type of question you have in your KB.
 You can now develop it further, adding multi-turn questions etc.

 About the Author: